boycce/monastery/docs/model/validate.md

 # `model.validate`

-Validate a model and call related hook: `schema.beforeValidate`
+Validate a model and calls the model hook: `beforeValidate`

 ### Arguments